kubernetes/kops/images/utils-builder/README.md

-This docker image builds statically linked binaries, in particular socat and conntrack for use on CoreOS.
+This docker image builds statically linked binaries, in particular socat and conntrack for use on Flatcar.